0xNuno/old-twitter-zharta/README.md

 ## About

 Don't like the Twitter rebrand to x.com?
-Neither did I, so I made this Chrome extension that lets you revert x-branding back to the beloved bird.

-The loading icon still needs to be replaced.
+Neither did Cygar and Me, so I've update his model into a good branding for twitter!

 ## Installation